The Rehabilitation Act of 1973, Section 503

 - Major Differences Between Current Section 503 Regulations and Section 503 Final Rule

-- The Americans with Disability Act (ADA) and Section 503 Fact Sheet - Both the ADA and Section 503 of the Rehabilitation Act of 1973 cover persons with a wide range of mental and physical impairments that substantially limit or restrict a major life activity such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for one's self, learning, or working.
+- Americans with Disabilities Act Both the ADA and Section 503 of the Rehabilitation Act of 1973 cover persons with a wide range of mental and physical impairments that substantially limit or restrict a major life activity such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for one's self, learning, or working.

 Federal contractors are required to maintain any personnel or employment records made or kept by the contractor for two years from the date of the making of the personnel record or the personnel action, whichever occurs later.
 Examples of records that must be maintained include: job descriptions; job postings and advertisements; records of job offers; applications and resumes; interview notes; tests and test results; written employment policies and procedures; and personnel files.
 Contractors with fewer than 150 employees or who do not have a government contract of at least $150,000 only need to keep records for one year.

 - The Rehabilitation Act of 1973, Section 503 Prohibits discrimination and requires employers with federal contracts or subcontracts that exceed $10,000 to take affirmative action to hire, retain, and promote qualified individuals with disabilities.
 All covered contractors and subcontractors must also include a specific equal opportunity clause in each of their nonexempt contracts and subcontracts.

 - 41 CFR Part 60-741 Regulations implementing Section 503 of the Rehabilitation Act of 1973 which requires government contractors and subcontractors to take affirmative action to employ and advance in employment qualified individuals with disabilities.